 Social media is open and the whole world reads along.
 Better safe than sorry is still often the motto.
 Yet we live in an era in which social media monitoring is no longer allowed to be absent from the communication strategy.
 There are opportunities for webcare, lead generation and reputation management.
-But how do you convince management of the added value of social media for your organization?
+But how do you convince management of the added value of social media for your organisation?
 In this blog we will tell you how you can use monitoring to create more internal support for social media.

 Signal everything around you with media monitoring

 Media monitoring gives you the opportunity to not only identify what people are saying about you or to you, but also what is happening around your stakeholders and competition.
 How do you distinguish yourself from the competition?
 What do your stakeholders do and how can you possibly join forces in this?
 But also: what do the critics criticise and what are your fans happy with?

 Monitoring gives you an extra pair of ears and eyes to identify opportunities, threats and areas for improvement.
 By searching for your own brand name, competitors’ brand names and important words within your industry, you can quickly see what’s going on and what’s your position in the market.
-By reporting to the management, you are able to quickly demonstrate the activity on social media around the organization and where the opportunities lie.
+By reporting to the management, you are able to quickly demonstrate the activity on social media around the organisation and where the opportunities lie.

 Crisis monitoring; rapid notification of escalations

 Too often, organisations are afraid that people will fall over them on social media.
 The use of alerts prevents you from being too late in anticipating.
 For example, many organisations use tools such as Google Alerts and Social Mention, which makes it possible to get notifications of where you are named as an organisation.